spencertipping/phi/dev/abstracts.md

 Types are first-class values that specify things like how they're encoded and how to access various sub-fields.

-Abstracts are themselves concrete values, but backend primitives are polymorphic wrt abstract-ness.

-**Q:** is this true?
-What if a function's return arity differs depending on an unspecified input quantity?
-Are we saying it's impossible to define such a function?
-(Possibly, and that might be OK.)

 ## How abstracts work, philosophically
 1. As a type system: `x:int + y:int` would return an abstract `int`.
 2. As a constant-folding system: `3 + 4` would return `7`.